Nuclear medium meson structures from the Schwinger proper-time Nambu--Jona-Lasinio model: Numerical Result

-by plugging the values of the $f_\pi$, $m_\pi$ in Table~\ref{tab:NJL2}, and $m_u=m_d =$ 16.4 MeV to Eq.~(\ref{eq:GMOR}) and then the quark condensate for various density can be obtained.
-The lower-right panel of Fig.~\ref{fig1} clearly shows that the results for the quark condensate from the GMOR in Eq.~(\ref{eq:GMOR}) have a similar tendency compared to that calculated directly in the NJL model.
+By inserting the values of $f_\pi$ and $m_\pi$ given in Table~\ref{tab:NJL2}, along with $m_u=m_d =$ 16.4 MeV, to Eq.~(\ref{eq:GMOR}), the quark condensate for various density can be obtained.
+Figure~\ref{fig1b}(b) clearly shows that the results for the quark condensate from the GMOR in Eq.~(\ref{eq:GMOR}) have a similar tendency compared to that calculated directly in the NJL model.
 This explicitly indicates that the NJL model with the Schwinger proper-time regularization scheme is consistent with the chiral symmetry in QCD.
+Another interesting result is at zero nuclear matter density, the NJL model satisfies the chiral limit $m_q =0$, where $m_q$ and pion mass $m_\pi$ vanish, the $M_q \neq 0$ since the chiral condensate does not vanish.

-Results for the in-medium modifications of the pion mass are shown in the right panel of Fig.~\ref{fig2}.
-It clearly shows that the pion mass decreases as density increases up to $\rho_B = 0.75 \rho_0$ and at a large density of $\rho_B > 0.75 \rho_0$, the values of the pion mass are the same.
-The decreasing rate for this regime is approximately about 5.7\% relative to that in a vacuum.
+Results for the effective pion mass are shown in Fig.~\ref{fig2}(a).
+It clearly shows that the effective pion mass decreases as density increases up to $\rho_B = 0.75 \rho_0$ and at a large density of $\rho_B > 1.00 \rho_0$, the values of the pion mass are almost unchanged, which is in a good agreement with the result given in Ref.~\cite{Bernard:1987sx}.
+The differences between the effective pion mass and the free pion mass are approximately within 5.7\% at $\rho_0$.
 The parameterization form for the in-medium modifications of the pion mass is given by

-Results for the in-medium pion weak-decay constant are shown in the middle panel of Fig.~\ref{fig2}.
-The in-medium modifications of the pion weak-decay constant decrease as the baryon density increases, which is rather different from the results for the in-medium modifications of the kaon weak-decay constant, as shown in the bottom-left panel of Fig.~\ref{fig1}.
-The suppression of the pion weak-decay constant at $\rho_B = \rho_0$ is approximated at about 4.3\% relative to that in the vacuum.
+Results for the in-medium pion weak-decay constant are shown in Fig.~\ref{fig2}(b).
+The in-medium modifications of the pion weak-decay constant decrease as the baryon density increases, which is rather different from the results for the in-medium modifications of the kaon weak-decay constant, as shown in Fig.~\ref{fig1}(c).
+The suppression of the pion weak-decay constant at $\rho_B = \rho_0$ is approximately about 4.3\% relative to that in vacuum.
 The parameterization form for the in-medium modifications of the pion mass is given by

 Moreover, we also numerically compute the pion-quark coupling constant in the nuclear medium.
-Our results for the in-medium modifications of the pion-quark coupling constant are shown in the right panel of Fig.~\ref{fig2}.
+Our results for the in-medium modifications of the pion-quark coupling constant are shown in Fig.~\ref{fig2}(b).
 It clearly shows that the in-medium modifications of the pion-quark coupling constant decrease with increasing baryon densities.
-The decreasing rate is approximately about 13.9\% at $\rho_B = \rho_0$ relative to that in the vacuum.
+The decreasing rate is approximately about 13.9\% at $\rho_B = \rho_0$ relative to that in vacuum.
 The parameterization form for the in-medium modifications of the pion-quark coupling constant is given by